aws/aws-cdk-go/awscdk/awscloudwatch/README.md

 Please note that it is **not possible** to:

-* Create a cross-Account alarm that as `evaluationPeriods > 1`.
+* Create a cross-Account alarm that has `evaluateLowSampleCountPercentile: "ignore"`.
 The reason is that the only way to pass an AccountID is to use the [`Metrics` field of the Alarm resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudwatch-alarm.html#cfn-cloudwatch-alarm-metrics).
 If we use the `Metrics` field, the CloudWatch event that is used to evaluate the Alarm doesn't have a `SampleCount` field anymore ("[When CloudWatch evaluates alarms, periods are aggregated into single data points](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Create-alarm-on-metric-math-expression.html)").
-The result is that the Alarm cannot evaluate more than 1 period.
+The result is that the Alarm cannot evaluate at all.
 * Create a cross-Region alarm ([source](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Cross-Account-Cross-Region.html)).

 ### Alarm Actions